edithhuang2019/adoptdontshop/README.md

 ### **Overview**

-Modern applications are resilient, scalable collections of independent services that abstract away the underlying infrastructure.
-Modern application development leverages agile development practices, immutable deployments, and programmable infrastructure to continuously release new features to the business and end users.
+Modern applications isolate business logic, optimize reuse and iteration, and remove overhead everywhere possible.
+Modern apps are built using services that enable you to focus on writing code while automating infrastructure maintenance tasks.

 AWS provides all the services and features required for a developer to create a modern application, and the tools to build it using modern development methodologies.
 This tutorial will walk you through the steps to create a sample web application that leverages concepts and approaches such as containers, infrastructure as code, CI/CD, and serverless code functions.
 You will build, from the ground up, a sample website called **Mythical Mysfits** that enables visitors to adopt a fantasy creature as a pet.
 You can see a working sample of this website available at: www.mythicalmysfits.com